 Applicable only for DatabaseSpy Enterprise edition.
-If the SQL file contains statements that contain parameters (SQL Templates), a dialog box appears when you run the script.
+If the SQL file contains statements that contain parameters, a dialog box appears when you run the script.
 Select this check box to suppress the dialog box.

 For unsaved SQL Editor windows, this drop-down list lets you define a database type.
 Note that this field will be adapted automatically if you choose a data source.